go-aah/docs/getting-started.md

 Choose your application type (web or api), default is 'web': web

-Choose your application Auth Scheme (form, basic, or api), default is 'none': form
+Choose your application Auth Scheme (form, basic), default is 'none': form

 Choose your session store (cookie or file), default is 'cookie': file